MicrosoftDocs/learn/learn-pr/student-evangelism/collaborate-with-git/includes/4-exercise-use-shared-repo.md

     cd ../Cats
     git remote add origin ../Shared.git
     git push origin main

     ```

-1. You should see this output, indicating success:
+1. You should see this output, which indicates success:

     ```output
     Counting objects: 12, done.